Aeoline/Recepku-MD/README.md

 Link - [Recepku.apk](https://drive.google.com/drive/folders/1kZYczdAk3MauuhxZb6do49bBDXca_D5l?usp=sharing)

 ## How to Replicate
-To replicate the MediCare Android Studio setup and run the application, follow these steps:
+To replicate the Recepku Android Studio setup and run the application, follow these steps:
 ### Clone this project

 ```